semantic-web-company/ptlm_wsid/README.md

-# Pretrained Language Model for WSID
+# Pretrained Language Model for WSID and Ontology Learning

 The package implements a WSID method based on clustering predictions from a pre-trained language model.
 In the current implementation the pre-trained multilingual